Devshirme: Ethnicity of the devshirme and exemptions

 The devshirme were collected once every four or five years from rural provinces in Eastern Europe, Southeastern Europe and Anatolia.
 They were mainly collected from Christian subjects, with a few exceptions.
 However, some Muslim families managed to smuggle their sons in anyway.
 The devshirme levy was not applied to the major cities of the empire, and children of local craftsmen in rural towns were also exempt, as it was considered that conscripting them would harm the economy.

 According to Bernard Lewis, the janissaries were mainly recruited from the Slavic and Albanian populations of the Balkans.
 According to the Encyclopædia Britannica and the Encyclopaedia of Islam, in the early days of the empire, all Christians were enrolled indiscriminately.
-Later, those from Albania, Bosnia and Bulgaria were preferred.
-What is certain is that devshirme were primarily recruited from Christians living in the Balkans, particularly Serbs and Bosnians, as well as others from the Balkans region, such as Albanians and Greeks.
+Later, those from Greece, Albania, Bosnia and Bulgaria were preferred.
+What is certain is that devshirme were primarily recruited from Christians living in the Balkans.
 Since Muslim Bosnians were the only Muslim ethnic group allowed to be recruited, an armed guard was required to lead the Bosnians on their way to Istanbul to avoid any Turkish boys from being smuggled into their ranks.
-The early Ottoman emphasis on recruiting Greeks, Albanians, Bulgarians and South Slavs was a direct consequence of being centred on territories, in northwestern Anatolia and the southern Balkans, where those ethnic groups were prevalent.

 Jews were exempt from this service.
 Armenians are also believed to have been exempt from the levy by many scholars, although a 1997 publication that examined Armenian colophons from the 15th to the 17th centuries and foreign travelers of the time concluded that Armenians were not exempt.
 Boys who were orphans or were their family's only son were exempt.

 Well-known examples of Ottomans who had been recruited as devshirme include Skanderbeg, Sinan Pasha and Sokollu Mehmed Pasha.